 Also there are certain things that happen at Hobbiton that probably don’t happen at most other jobs.

-First, it’s totally normal to come to work and find the carpark looking like this.
+First, it’s totally normal to come to work and find the carpark full of sheep.

 And it isn’t totally out of place to come into the staff room and see this.